kenzilai/100_Python_Projects_Challenge/003_Treasure_Island/README.md

 # Treasure Island
 ## Summary
-The game make used of if/else statement to trigger different results which determined by the values from input function.
+This game make used of if/else statement to trigger different results which determined by the values from input function.

 ## Objective
 - Utilize if/else statement to create the situational results which can be triggered by the input values.